Directed Networks with a Differentially Private Bi-degree Sequence: Introduction

 For the rest of the paper, we proceed as follows.
-In Section \ref{section:estimation}, we present a general additive noisy mechanism and estimate the degree parameter in the $p_0$ model using the noisy bi-sequence.
-In Section \ref{section:asymptotic}, we present the consistency and asymptotic normality of the estimator.
-In Section \ref{section:release}, we first give a brief introduction to differential privacy, then denoise the noisy bi-sequence and finally present the asymptotic properties of the differentially private estimator.
+In Section \ref{section:estimation}, we first introduce a necessary background on differential privacy and then present the estimation the degree parameter in the $p_0$ model using the differentially private bi-sequence.
+In Section \ref{section:asymptotic}, we present the consistency and asymptotic normality of the differentially private estimator.
+In Section \ref{section:release}, we denoise the noisy bi-sequence, establish the upper bound of the error between the denoised bi-sequence and the noisy bi-sequence and present the asymptotic properties of the estimator corresponding to the denoised bi-sequence.
 In Section \ref{section:simulation}, we carry out the simulation studies to evaluate the theoretical results and analyze three real network datasets.
 We make the summary and further discussion in Section \ref{section:discussion}.
-All proofs are regelated into Section \ref{section:proof} and online supplementary material.
+All proofs are regelated into online supplementary material.